mkeohane01/IDS706-Microservice/README.md

 ## Infrastructure as Code (IaC)

-Our project employs ____ for infrastructure management, allowing us to define and deploy all necessary infrastructure resources programmatically and reliably.
+Our project employs Azure Resource Manager (ARM) for infrastructure management, allowing us to define and deploy all necessary infrastructure resources programmatically and reliably.

 ## Continuous Integration and Continuous Delivery (CI/CD)